magabriel/trefoil/doc/trefoil-doc/Contents/plugins-LiteralListsPlugin.md

 - "1ª", "2ª"... (a number followed by the feminine sign)

-The plugin detects the list by the type of starting literal of the first item in an unordered list, and adds the class "list-literal" to the `<ul>'  tag to alow styling.
+The plugin detects the list by the type of starting literal of the first item in an unordered list, and adds the class "literal-list" to the `<ul>'  tag to alow styling.

 At the HTML level, the following input: